What is a Special Disability Trust?

 The Special Disability Trust is a Federal Government initiative aimed at helping immediate family members and guardians provide for the future of family members with a disability.
 A Special Disability Trust can be established via a Will, or can be established by living family members to benefit their disabled relative.

 Who qualifies for a Special Disability Trust?
+Who can donate to the Trust?

 An individual with a severe disability (e.g. severe physical, intellectual, psychiatric or behavioural disability or medical condition) who meets certain Centrelink or Veteran’s Affairs qualifications will qualify as beneficiary of a Special Disability Trust.